Cray-HPE/csm-hotfixes/casmrel-631_multus-image_hotfix/README.md

 ## How to install

-Run the `install.sh` script in this hotfix.
+Run the `lib/setup-nexus.sh` script in this hotfix.